 Midwest District Scholar Program

-The Scholar Program provides the means through which the Midwest District recognizes an individual with an outstanding record of scholarly publications and presentations and active service to health, physical education, recreation, dance, and/or sport.
+The Scholar Program provides the means through which Midwest District recognizes an individual with an outstanding record of scholarly publications and presentations and active service to health, physical education, recreation, dance and/or sport.

 Purposes of the Program

-The Midwest District, attentive to its responsibility to sponsor scholarship among its members and to its commitment to “encourage and facilitate research and learning which will enrich the depth and scope of heath, leisure, and movement related activities; and to disseminate this knowledge to the profession and other interested and concerned publics,” initiates the Scholar Program.
+Midwest District, attentive to its responsibility to sponsor scholarship among its members and its commitment to “encourage and facilitate research and learning which will enrich the depth and scope of health, leisure and movement-related activities; and to disseminate this knowledge to the profession and other interested and concerned publics,” initiates the Scholar Program.

 - Candidates shall have maintained membership for a minimum of five (5) years with SHAPE America.